Malia Holidays 2024/2025

 Look out Ibiza and Magaluf – Malia prides itself on rubbing elbows with even the most sought-out nightlife destinations.
 The town’s neon-lit main strip is packed with bars and clubs that pull out all the stops for those in search of Crete party holidays, so you’re sure to have a wild night when drinking here.

-There are cool cocktail bars and clubs boasting paint nights and foam parties, not to mention some seriously hype-worthy DJ sets, plus quiet wine bars if you need a break.
+There are cool cocktail bars and clubs boasting paint nights and foam parties, not to mention some seriously hype-worthy DJ sets.
+If you’re looking for a quieter spot, there’s plenty of chilled-out quiet wine bars too.

-Beach Road is shopping central in Malia, should you find yourself in need of retail therapy – there, you’ll find everything from accessories to souvenirs, clothing to beach bits.
+If retail is more your cup of tea than history, Beach Road is shopping central in Malia, should you find yourself in need of retail therapy.
+Here, you’ll find everything from accessories to souvenirs, and clothing to beach bits.
 There are even a few shops selling handcrafted wares, including pottery and jewellery.

-If you’re looking to see Malia on a full scale, there’s no shortage of sightseeing opportunities.
+How about a bit more adventure?
+If you’re looking to see Malia on a full scale, there’s no shortage of sightseeing opportunities with a side of thrill.
 You can embark on a boat cruise and explore the coast or set out on a guided nature drive aimed at checking out the mountain terrain.
 Other options are getting around by bike or via the Happy Train, which stops at locales giving expert insight into Malia life, past and present.

 Around the world dining

 Dining in Malia isn’t limited to just classic Greek cuisine, though you’ll certainly find a huge array of quaint tavernas with live music pouring from their windows.
-It’s easy to identify which spots serve international cuisine, with everything from full English breakfasts to casual pizzas.
-These are usually located closer to the coast while the tavernas are further inland, and offer a quieter ambiance than the busy main strip.
+With everything from full English breakfasts to casual pizzas on the menus in Malia, there’s something for everyone – even the fussiest of eaters.
+These restaurants are usually located closer to the coast while the tavernas are further inland, and offer a quieter ambiance than the busy main strip.

 Heraklion